Georgia holds vote after ex-president Saakashvili's arrest

 The detention of Georgia's foremost opposition figure raised the stakes in the elections seen as a key test for the increasingly unpopular ruling party.

 The flamboyant pro-Western reformer was detained shortly afterwards over a 2018 conviction in absentia on abuse of office charges.
-He denies wrongdoing and had denounced his sentence of six years in jail as politically motivated.
+He denies wrongdoing and had denounced his sentence to six years in jail as politically motivated.

 His jailing will almost certainly spark upheaval in the small ex-Soviet nation that has been plagued for years by political instability.